O JARGON BUSTER

 - Night orienteering

 - Yes, this does mean what you think it does!
-Orienteering

-after dark with a torch.
+Orienteering after dark with a torch.
+The best night

-The best night orienteers are nearly as quick at night as during the
+orienteers are nearly as quick at night as during the

-but most events are on winter evenings, and finished by 9pm.
+events are on winter evenings, and finished by 9pm.

 - NIOA

 - Northern Ireland Orienteering Association.
+The national association for those

 - NN